-Editor-in-Chief Marisa Demarco has been a journalist for more than a decade and a musician all her life.
-A native New Mexican, she is a co-founder of the New Mexico Compass.
+Editor in Chief Marisa Demarco has been a journalist for more than a decade and a musician all her life.
+A native New Mexican, she is co-founder of the New Mexico Compass.
 Demarco has worked at the Weekly Alibi, the Albuquerque Tribune and the Daily Lobo.
 At night, you can find her making music and art in basements, DIY spaces, coffee shops, warehouses, living rooms and bars.

-Managing Editor Margaret Wright is a writer, editor and lifelong New Mexican.
-She is a co-founder of the New Mexico Compass and the former managing editor of Albuquerque’s alternative newsweekly, the Alibi.
-Wright is passionate about the possibilities for storytelling, muckraking and artmaking to uplift both individuals and communities.
+Managing Editor Margaret Wright is a writer, editor, occasional photographer and proud New Mexican.
+Before diving into journalism full time, she taught refugee youth and immigrant adults, supervised a federally funded nonprofit program, and provided therapeutic case management for at-risk families.
+She is co-founder of the New Mexico Compass and former managing editor of Albuquerque’s alternative newsweekly, the Alibi.

 Carolyn Carlson is the former owner/publisher of the Estancia Valley Citizen.
 She later covered government, police, crime and features for the Albuquerque Journal.
 In 2008, Carlson left the Journal to pursue freelance options, including covering Albuquerque’s city government.

 Scott Greene has exhibited his work in galleries, art centers, and museums throughout the U.S. and abroad since 1984 and was a recipient of the Roswell Artist In Residency Grant.
 His work has been featured in Harpers magazine, New American Paintings, McSweeney’s, as well as numerous other literary periodicals and magazines.
 Scott lives and works in Bernalillo, N.M.
 Find his work at scottmgreene.com.